Losing their Religion

 I also find that a lot of the “homemaker” skills I learned in lieu of math and science make for excellent party tricks.
 I cook traditional Cajun recipes and crochet and sew and make candles and excellent pies and all kinds of other quaint throwback stuff with an ease that impresses hipsters.
 I don’t believe it was right to try to teach me how to make whole wheat muffins in lieu of long division, but I respect the idea of teaching both—to both girls and boys.

 Samy: There’s joy in being sure of my moral and ethical principles and in realizing I am living a very fulfilling life.
-I have come to be more critical of oppressive structures and learn more about how to be empathetic towards others and their struggles.
+I have come to be more critical of oppressive structures and learn more about how to be empathetic toward others and their struggles.

 Akiko: Today, I find joy in knowing I was an ethical Christian, and now an ethical Christ follower; in knowing that loving your neighbor is the right thing to do, no matter what, and that calling out oppression wherever you see it is just one way of expressing love.